 How will you check whether my child is engaging with their work and how will I be informed if there are concerns?

-We check engagement with our remote learning on a daily basis.
+When pupils are using our remote learning, we check engagement with our remote learning on a daily basis.
 We can see what has been accessed and attempted.
 Parents/ pupils can submit pupil learning within Microsoft Teams by uploading an electronic document or a photo of work.

 If we have concerns about a pupil’s engagement with their remote learning, we will contact parents to discuss any barriers to learning.
 Please remember, remote learning is not optional.